 As developers take on an increasing amount of responsibility for optimizing cloud costs as part of their CI/CD process, it’s important for them to have the tools to be able to understand their own usage and head off cloud bill oopsies before they become an issue.

-Harness Continuous Efficiency is built with the needs of developers in mind, making it easy to get visibility at any level they need.
+Harness Cloud Cost Management is a tool built with the needs of developers in mind, making it easy to get visibility at any level they need.
 For the first time, developers can take charge of their own cloud expenses and do what engineers do best: optimize.

 Do you want to learn more about which tools there are out there?
 We mapped out the top cloud cost management tools to consider.